UMN-LATIS/simple-smoothing-spline/README.md

 β̂ = inverseMatrix(transposed(X) * X + λ*I) * transposed(X) * y`
 $$

-Where I is the identity matrix and λ is a new input variable that we are introducing into the model. λ is controlled by a hyperparameter, α , that controls how strongly we penalize overfitting.
+Where I is the identity matrix and λ is a new input variable that we are introducing into the model. λ controls how strongly we penalize overfitting.

 ```
 const spline = new SmoothingSpline(matrixX, vectorY, lambda);